 Add Aperture Administrators

-Initially, to create new administrator accounts on the local database on the Aperture service, you must be logged in as the administrator with the Super Admin role, which is the role assigned to the user specified in the order fulfillment email.
-With the Super Admin role, you can create additional administrator accounts, assign administrator roles and create teams.
+Initially, to create new administrator accounts on the local database on the Aperture service, log in as the administrator with the Super Admin role, which is the role assigned to the user specified in the order fulfillment email.
+With the Super Admin role, you can create additional administrator accounts, assign administrator roles, and create teams.

 As an admin of a team, you can create other admin accounts with access to the SaaS applications assigned to your team but only a Super Admin role can create other Super Admin accounts.
 You do not need to create administrator accounts for end users who use the application to create or share content within each SaaS application.

 - Select SettingsAdmin Accounts and Add Administrator.

 - Enter the Name and Email address of the new administrator.